eslint/eslint/docs/src/use/core-concepts/glossary.md

 ### Parser

-A package that reads in a string and converts it to an [AST](#abstract-syntax-tree-ast).
+An object containing a method that reads in a string and converts it to a standardized format.

+ESLint uses parsers to convert source code strings into an [AST](#abstract-syntax-tree-ast) shape.
-By default, ESLint uses [Espree](https://github.com/eslint/espree) parser, which is compatible with standard JavaScript runtimes and versions.
+By default, ESLint uses the [Espree](https://github.com/eslint/espree) parser, which generates an AST compatible with standard JavaScript runtimes and versions.

 Custom parsers let ESLint parse non-standard JavaScript syntax.
 Often custom parsers are included as part of shareable configurations or plugins, so you don’t have to use them directly.